Eduardo Cabra: La Casa del Sombrero

 La Casa Del Sombrero is a boutique label based in San Juan, Puerto Rico.
-It serves as a creative incubator for artists whose work is based on cultural truths in the highest quality of self expression.
+It serves as a creative incubator for artists whose work is based on cultural truths in their self-expression.
 With Cabra as the driving force behind the venture, the label focuses entirely on the artist and their creative process, enriching the A&R experience.
 Artists that have worked with LCDS include Diana Fuentes, Sebastian Otero, and Eduardo Cabra himself for his solo debut.

 Trending Tropics

 In summer of 2017, Eduardo began collaborating with Vicente García on a project called Trending Tropics.

 On July 11, 2018, it was presented live during a rehearsal open to the public in La Respuesta (Santurce) as part of the preparations for his show at the SummerStage in NYC.
-Trending Tropics is truly avant-garde and innovation, a perfect balance between global root music and thrilling electronic music.
-With a very solid artistic concept that deals with the distorted relationship of human beings and the technology that surrounds them, it is a transversal and cultural project that goes far beyond music.
+The artistic concept of Trending Topics deals with the distorted relationship of human beings and the technology that surrounds them.
 Musicians who have already joined Eduardo and Vicente for Trending Tropics include Carlos Alomar (David Bowie's guitarist), Ziggy Marley, Pucho y Guille (members of Vetusta Morla), Ana Tijoux, Jorge Drexler, Li Saumet (Bomba Estéreo), iLe, Amayo (from Antibalas), Acentoh or Wiso G, among others.

-Cabraton
+Cabratón

-By the end of 2020, Eduardo created the virtual activity "Cabratón", whose main objective is to connect the producer with his followers and fostering a space for creative interaction.
-This was carried out through a co-creation between content produced by CABRA and the participation of someone external to the artist.
+By the end of 2020, Eduardo created the virtual activity "Cabratón", whose main objective is to connect the producer with his followers and foster a space for creative interaction.

-The dynamic is that CABRA creates a totally new track live on his YouTube profile and then airs it through his SoundCloud profile.
-With this, he invites people to download it and encourages them to add value to this production through acapellas (voices), instruments or any type of session added to the track.
+It functions by CABRA creating a new track live on his YouTube profile and then airing it through his SoundCloud profile.
+He invites people to download it and encourages them to add to the production through acapellas (voices), instruments or any type of session added to the track.

-Participants have a deadline to submit their clues.
-In the following days, CABRA makes a detailed review of each of the materials sent, evaluating the combination of ideas, aesthetics and genres in order to select several singles and produce an EP.
+Participants have a deadline to submit their music.
+In the following days, CABRA makes a detailed review of the submitted materials, evaluating the combination of ideas, aesthetics and genres in order to select several singles and produce an EP.